Ashley Katz, Batya Abadie, Andy Kim, Kay Choi, Annette Veliz, Elaine Tan, Ann Chai, Alejandra Chinea, Alicem Bozdag, Katherine Choate, & Martin Orr

 An architectural wall grown by establishing a relationship between Bacillus subtilis and kombucha culture, the project is a prototype that could be integrated into spaces to change energy profiles, materials, and the resiliency of architectural structures.

 Richard Sarrach is a Principal at form-ula; a multidisciplinary design practice that seeks to understand the intersection of design, engineering and its collaborative possibilities to produce high performance architecture for large and small scale projects.
 He specializes in computation techniques, digital material practices and the ramification that they have on culture.
-Form-ulawas awardedthe Architectural League Prize for Young Architects and Designers in 2011 and lectured at TEDX San Diago in 2012.
-He has served as the Assistant Director of Exhibitions @ Columbia University and has overseen digital production for The Center for Experimental Structures (CES) under Dr. Haresh Lalvani and Professor Bill Katavlos.
-He is currently the Director of Digital Futures and an Adjunct Professor in the Pratt Institute Undergraduate School of Architecture where he has taught design studios in China, Rome and The United States that have been published and exhibited internationally.
-He is actively engaged in research on the history of making as a pedagogy as well as the intersection between fabrication and economic agents.
+He has served as the Assistant Director of Exhibitions at Columbia University and has overseen digital production for The Center for Experimental Structures (CES) under Dr. Haresh Lalvani and Professor Bill Katavlos.
+He is currently the Director of Digital Futures and an Adjunct Professor in the Pratt Institute Undergraduate School of Architecture.